The science of sustainable protein

 Lines in development

 Once our iPS cell lines are generated, the expertise of our team enables them to confirm differentiation into cells of interest (such as fat and muscle).
 We also ensure the cell lines’ longevity and durability to withstand multiple passages.
 These are key attributes for use in cultivated meat production processes.

-Our porcine lines are available for use for development and commercialisation by cultivated meat producer.
+Our porcine lines are currently available for use for development and commercialisation by cultivated meat producers.
 We are working on other species as well.